opencv/opencv/modules/core/doc/operations_on_arrays.rst

 The functions ``calcCovarMatrix`` calculate the covariance matrix and, optionally, the mean vector of the set of input vectors.

 See Also:
-:func:`PCA`,
-:func:`mulTransposed`,
-:func:`Mahalanobis`
+:cpp:func:`PCA`,
+:cpp:func:`mulTransposed`,
+:cpp:func:`Mahalanobis`

 .. index:: cartToPolar

-.. _cartToPolar:

 cartToPolar
 -----------

-.. c:function:: void cartToPolar(const Mat& x, const Mat& y, Mat& magnitude, Mat& angle, bool angleInDegrees=false)
+.. cpp:function:: void cartToPolar(InputArray x, InputArray y, OutputArray magnitude, OutputArray angle, bool angleInDegrees=false)

     Calculates the magnitude and angle of 2D vectors.